 Will my pet have stitches?

 For many surgeries, we use absorbable sutures underneath the skin.
 These will dissolve on their own, and do not need to be removed later.
-Some surgeries, especially tumor removals, do require skin stitches.
-With either type of suture, you will need to keep an eye on the incision for swelling or discharge.
+Some surgeries, especially tumor removals, do require skin stitches or sometimes staples.
+With either type, you will need to keep an eye on the incision for swelling or discharge.
 Most dogs and cats do not lick excessively or chew at the incision, but this is an occasional problem you will need to watch for.
 If so, your pet may require a collar.
-We like to check the incisions 10-14 days after surgery and if sutures are in, we will remove them at that time.
-You will also need to limit your pet's activity level for a time and no baths are allowed until the incision check.
+Please do not bandage or cover your pet's incision without specific instruction to do so.
+We prefer to check the incisions 10-14 days after surgery and if skin sutures are in, we will remove them at that time.
+You will also need to limit your pet's activity level for a time and no bathing or swimming is allowed until the incision check.